 As an educator, Dr. Beecher has taught in both undergraduate and graduate programs.
 She has taught design studios at all levels, has an extensive background teaching the history of design, design research methods, and design criticism, and has advised several graduate theses.
 She has published a number of articles on teaching design history, design criticism and methods of interpreting the cultural attributes of design spaces.

-Dr. Beecher’s most recent work at Ohio State includes collaborating with Professor Maria Palazzi, Dr. Matt Lewis and others to investigate how technology can be used to present information about the ways in which interior environments have been altered over time.
-In a project entitled “Seeding Sullivant,” blue-tooth beacons and an app enable the discovery of the sights and sounds of Sullivant Hall from days gone by.
-She is also currently expanding a series of furniture-based creative projects that re-interpret historic furniture forms; that blend analog and digital methods for incorporating customizable details; and that explore the notion to data-inspired furniture.
+Dr. Beecher’s most recent work at Ohio State includes examining the role of the basement bar in twentieth century suburban house design; offering critical considerations of how design education could benefit from adopting the model of a circular economy; collaborating with Professor Maria Palazzi, Dr. Matt Lewis and others to investigate how technology can be used to make the ways in which interior environments have been altered over time more apparent.
+She also has an ongoing project developing a series of furniture-based creative projects that re-interpret historic furniture forms; that blend analog and digital methods for incorporating customizable details into material culture; and that explore the notion to data-inspired furniture.
 Beyond this, she focuses on to supporting the faculty and students in the Department of Design and hopes to continue to establish strong connections to our many alumni and friends.